-You know you are well-prepared for this class presentation; you have practised presenting to yourself and your siblings, but you still feel very apprehensive about it a few minutes to the presentation.
+You know you are well-prepared for this class presentation; you have practised presenting to yourself and your siblings, but you still feel very apprehensive about it a few minutes before the presentation.
 Does this sound familiar?
 Sure, it does.
-Anxiety is a common emotion that we encounter in response to potentially stressful situations and even mundane tasks.
+Grounding techniques for anxiety is a common emotion that we encounter in response to potentially stressful situations and even mundane tasks.

 Grounding is a skill in psychology that helps you manage stressful events, emotions, or thoughts, insulating you from their negative impact.
 Grounding helps you refocus your thoughts and emotions at the present moment.
 You will find it helpful if you are dealing with anxiety disorders, post-traumatic stress disorders, and addiction.

 Grounding techniques use your five senses and your mind to distract you from anxiety.
 You may use physical or mental grounding techniques.

 Do this by focusing on the smallest details of your body from head to toe.
 For instance, touch the hair on your head, feeling for the texture, smoothness, and thickness.
 Also, touch your chest where you feel your heartbeat most and enjoy the rhythm of your heart, beat by beat.

 Focus next on your fingers and toes; curl your fingers and wiggle your toes.
 Enjoy the view while you do this, examining how they change in shape and how they appear with each movement.

 2. Take slow, deep Breaths:

 This is a popular mindfulness exercise in psychology that helps you stay calm in stressful situations.
 Do this by slowly inhaling and exhaling, observing how your chest moves with each breath and how your breath feels when you breathe in and out.